 - Ask a Librarian — Request answers to short, factual questions from Galter librarians.
 More in-depth research is available for a fee through our literature search service.

 - Special Collections Research — Alumni with questions relating to the use of the Library's rare books and archival materials can contact the Reference Desk by email or by calling (312) 503-8109 (Reference Desk).
 Some research services are fee-based.
-Appointments are preferred for on-site services and access.
+Appointments are required for on-site services and access.

 - Supporting the Galter Library — Many of our alumni have given generously to support future collections and services.
 For information on supporting the Galter Library, please contact Director Kristi Holmes by email or contact the Library Administration office at (312) 503-8133.